gitless-vcs/gitless/README.md

 ### Installing from source

-To install from source you need to have Python (2.7, 3.2+ or PyPy) installed.
+To install from source you need to have Python 3.6+ installed.

-Note to Windows users: Python 3 is not supported yet, see [#146](https://github.com/sdg-mit/gitless/issues/146) for more info.

 Additionally, you need to [install pygit2]( http://www.pygit2.org/install.html "pygit2 install").